oarepo/oarepo-enrollments/README.md

 The enrollment might be "automatic" as well - that is, if the user already exists, no intervention is required from him/her.

+Enrollments can be grouped into one parent - that is, if user enrolls into parent enrollment, he will be automatically enrolled into the children enrollments.

 # Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)